 CARP – Canada’s Association for the 50-Plus – has given Everest its national endorsement, calling Everest a long overdue service.
 “CARP is always looking for unique benefits and services for our members.
 That is why we are pleased to announce Everest.
 We have endorsed Everest nationally and recommend you find out whether Everest’s services are the right answer for you and your family.”

 The first service of this kind, Everest is not associated with any funeral home or funeral product.
-Everest provides unbiased planning counselors, a detailed planning guide and information to help the consumer understand all their options, make informed decisions, and personalize their plan, anywhere and any way they choose.
+Everest provides unbiased funeral insurance plans, counselors, a detailed planning guide and information to help the consumer understand all their options, make informed decisions, and personalize their plan, anywhere and any way they choose.
 At death, Everest acts as a liaison to the family to help them implement the details of the plan with the chosen funeral provider.
 The unique service also combines a 24x7x365 help line, the first ever database of funeral home pricing, and full funding to cover the costs of the funeral plan.